James Florio: 1993 election

 In 1991, the Democrats lost their majority in both chambers of the state legislature, for the first time in 20 years (Republicans controlled the state assembly after the 1985 and 1987 elections).
 The governor's approval ratings were as low as 18% but stabilized to roughly 50% by 1993.
 He made an effort for conservative support by putting in place tighter restrictions on welfare payments to mothers and enjoyed the strong support of President Bill Clinton.
 Clinton advisers James Carville and Paul Begala worked on his campaign.
+One campaign slogan against the governor was "Florio-free in '93."
 Due in large part to the tax hikes, Florio lost his bid for re-election to Republican Somerset County freeholder Christine Todd Whitman and became the first Democratic governor since the adoption of the state's current constitution in 1947 to lose a re-election vote.
 (Republican William T. Cahill, elected in 1969, became the first governor to lose reelection when he was defeated in the Republican primary in 1973.)
 Whitman prevailed by a narrow margin of 26,093 votes out of 2,505,964 votes cast.
 Florio was the last politician from South Jersey to win statewide office until Andy Kim was elected to the U.S. Senate in 2024.